-1. Checklists for use across all technical assistance
+1. Guidelines for use across all technical assistance

 TA assignments, regardless of their specific focus area or objectives, often include a landscape analysis and broad stakeholder engagement.
-This section provides guidance on ways to consider gender equality in both of these categories and is recommended for use for all TA delivery supported under TAN.
+This section provides guidance on ways to consider gender equality in both these categories is recommended for use for all TA delivery supported under TAN.